 What is a corrupted file?

 But if the wrong information is written to a file, or the right information is written in the wrong place, the data will be garbled and scrambled, leaving you with a corrupted file.

-In general, a corrupted file will not open at all or show an error message when you try to open it.
+And the corrupted file will not open at all or show an error message when you try to open it.
 But it does not affect the original program.
 That's to say, even if you have a corrupted word file, you still can open other word files and use Word as normal.

 Why is the file corrupted?

-4. Bad update on your computer
+3. Bad update on your computer.

-#1: Repair corrupted files using Windows built-in tool
+#1: Repair corrupted files using Windows Properties

-Part 1: For Windows 7 users
+For Windows 7 users:

 Step 4.
 Review the scan result and click Scan and repair drive.

 Step 5.
-Choose When to repair the file system and wait for the final result.
+Choose when to repair the file system and wait for the final result.

 Step 1.
 Type cmd in the search box, right-click it and select Run as administrator.

 After scanning, you will receive one of the following messages, which will tell you if the corrupted boot files are repaired.

-Windows Resource Protection did not find any integrity violations.
+- Windows Resource Protection did not find any integrity violations.
 This message indicates that there are no missing or corrupted system files.

-Windows Resource Protection could not perform the requested operation.
+- Windows Resource Protection could not perform the requested operation.
 This message means that you need to run SFC command in the safe mode and make sure that the PendingDeletes and PendingRenames folders exist under %WinDir%\WinSxS\Temp.

 - Windows Resource Protection found corrupt files and successfully repaired them.

 DISM /Online /Cleanup-Image /RestoreHealth